josefadamcik/josefadamcik.cz/_posts/2018-08-27-activity-journal-app-idea.md

 For this new project, I would like to:

 - continue with Kotlin and deepen my knowledge of the language,
-- use Android Components (they came out after I started TrackOnTrakt),
+- use Android Components (which came out after I started TrackOnTrakt),
 - avoid RxJava, focus more on Android Components and maybe try to use coroutines from Kotlin,
 - use MVVM, maybe with DataBinding (I am actually bit afraid to use DataBinding, but I'll see),
 - Clean Architecture, perhaps,